Child Protective Services (CPS) Lawyers in Cincinnati

 Hamilton County Children’s Services investigates reports of child abuse or neglect in the Cincinnati area.
 When a caseworker visits the home of a parent or legal guardian as part of an investigation, it can be a very frightening and confusing experience for people who typically have little understanding of what rights they have.

-Lawyer for Child Protective Services Investigations in Cincinnati, OH
+Lawyers for Child Protective Services (CPS) Investigations in Cincinnati, OH

 Has a caseworker from Hamilton County Children’s Services come to your house or have your children been removed from your home?
 Contact Joslyn Law Firm as soon as possible for help protecting your rights and achieving the most favorable outcome to your situation.